pourmalek/covir2/README.md

 2. Click on `Code`, then `Download ZIP` to your local machine

-3. Locate the DOWNLODED "covir2-main" directory on your local machine, in the Downloads foleder
+3. Locate the DOWNLODED "covir2-main" directory on your local machine, in the Downloads folder

 4. Locate file *"do Iran master.do"* in your local directory |Downloads|covir2-main|Data|master| and run this do file.
 This "do Iran master.do" initiates all other codes. | denoted / for Mac or \ for Windows.